regedo00/reggiani.io/content/blog/20230113_Learning_Javascript/index.md

 &nbsp;

-While my goal of learning Javascript is genuine and using ChatGPT is intriguing, it may not be the most suitable option for me at the moment, despite the potential it holds.
+While my goal of learning JavaScript is genuine and using ChatGPT is intriguing, it may not be the most suitable option for me at the moment, despite the potential it holds.

 &nbsp;